 It might sound a bit exotic to us in the Western world.

-You will also have some time to reflect on your life and an opportunity to cleanse your body.
+You will also have time to reflect on your life and an opportunity to cleanse your body.

 Meditate

-Rather, travel with your mind and astral body to the happy memory, then cleanse yourself under the waterfall and recharge with the energy of Mother Earth.
+Instead, travel with your mind and astral body to the happy memory, then cleanse yourself under the waterfall and recharge with the energy of Mother Earth.

 In A Nutshell